ioalex/learning-tracker/2020/Logs/developer-log-2020-new.md

 Discovered a Git client app for iOS called [Working Copy](https://workingcopyapp.com) and downloaded it straight away.
 Hopefully this app will help me to log entries here more often! 😛

+5 hours later...

+I've finally finished [Gobble](https://github.com/ioalex/gobble.git), an opinionated boilerplate for starting static web page projects quickly!
+It relies heavily on the task runner Gulp.
+I'm pretty happy with what I've done with it.
+I had my first real shot at writing legit documentation for this project and hope I only improve from here.
+Let's go!! 🚀🚀🚀

 ---

 ## August 29